Using Docker for local WordPress development

 First, install Docker Desktop on your machine.
 This will get all of the necessary components installed, like the Docker Engine, Docker CLI, and Docker Compose.

-Next, globally install the NPM package for WP Local Docker from 10up using npm install -g wp-local-docker.
+Next, globally install the NPM package for WP Local Docker from 10up using npm install -g wp-local-docker

-To create your first site, run 10updocker create.
-It will prompt you with questions.
+To create your first site, run 10updocker create

 The first time I ran this, I received an error message: ERROR: for mysql Cannot start service mysql: b'Mounts denied: The path /usr/local/lib/node_modules/wp-local-docker/global/config/mysql/config.cnf is not shared from OS X and is not known to Docker.

-To remedy this, I added /usr/local/lib/node_modules/wp-local-docker/global/config/mysql to the File Sharing preferences in Docker Desktop.
+to the File Sharing preferences in Docker Desktop.
 It worked.
 I assume that this is a bug with WP Local Docker, and may be fixed?
 I’m not sure why just mysql had trouble and not the others.

-Now, the new site is up and running at the address you specified during setup.
-Run docker ps and you’ll see all of the containers involved in bringing the site together.
+and you’ll see all of the containers involved in bringing the site together.
 Quite a few more than I was trying to start with.

 Finishing up

 Going back to the articles that I started with, it’s easy to see how starting with a configuration file makes the most sense.
 You can say exactly what you want.
 However, this often seems to leave out the networking part.
-Using custom domains like wordpress.test is hard to do when you’re starting out with a custom configuration.
-It seems like using WP Local Docker at least solves this issue more quickly than someone could on their own.
+Using custom domains like wordpress.test

 This was really similar to how I started with VVV.
 I didn’t know what Vagrant or VirtualBox were, and even VVV was kind of complicated to get the hang of.
 I used a tool called Variable VVV (gosh, what a confusing name) that walked through questions similar to WP Local Docker, just to simplify the process.
 It was good, as it got me going quickly, but I was unfamiliar with what it had actually done.